 The adult moth of this species is very variable.
 One form has brown forewings with a broad dark band across each one.
 The hindwings are brown, each with some narrow brown bands across each one.

-A yellow form has yellower wings.
-A dark form has dark forewings, although some authors think that this is the separate species: Chrysolarentia phaulophanes.
+The adult moths are brown with the wings crossed by a characteristic pattern of darker wiggly lines and bands.
+The moths seem to have two forms: a yellow form with yellower wings, and a dark form that has darker wings.
+Some authors think that the dark form is the separate species: Chrysolarentia phaulophanes.
 The moths have a wing span of about 2 cms.

 This species may have been placed in the wrong genus.